-The district has a number of economic strengths, including its good transport links (M20 motorway, High Speed rail links to London, and proximity to the Channel Tunnel), relatively low wage levels and affordable land/building costs relative to the wider South East region, a large working age population and a high quality natural environment.
+The district has a number of economic strengths, including its good transport links (M20 motorway, High Speed rail links to London, and proximity to the Channel Tunnel), affordable land/building costs relative to the wider South East region, a large working age population and a high quality natural environment.
 Economic weaknesses include its relative remoteness, relatively low rates of entrepreneurship and few residents with higher skills.